Arrange the four number cards (1, 2, 3 and 21) on the grid above to make a diagonal, vertical or horizontal line.

 Why do this problem?

-Once you have established the rules, you could set the challenge of finding lines of four with the $1$ to $25$ grid.
+Once you have established the rules, you could set the challenge of finding lines of four with the 1 to 25 grid.
 Children could use the interactivity or a copy of this sheet.
-Give them time to work in pairs without saying too much more and then bring them all together
+Give them time to work in pairs without saying too much more and then bring them all together for

 After giving children more time to work on the problem, you could invite everyone to contribute to a whole-group solution, perhaps recording lines collectively on the board using the interactivity.
 At this point, encourage the pupils to scrutinise the grid carefully so that everyone is happy all the lines have been found.
 This will rely on having a systematic way of working, but there are